ibm-wm-transition/webmethods-integrationserver-aws-samples/msr/CloudFormation/README.md

-# Microservice Runtime Quickstart in AWS cloud using CloudFormation Template
+# Microservices Runtime Quickstart in AWS cloud using CloudFormation Template

 This project allows user to launch Softaware AG webMethods Microservices Runtime in AWS cloud using AWS CloudFormation template